 This definition emphasizes the point that the manufacturing process creates products in a definite quantitative relationship.
-An increase in one product’s output will bring about an increase in the quantity of the other products, or vice versa, but not necessarily in the same proportion.
+An increase in one product’s output will increase the quantity of the other products, or vice versa, but not necessarily in the same proportion.

-A joint product costing may be defined as that cost that arises from the common processing or manufacturing of products produced from a common raw material.
-Whenever two or more different products are created from a single cost factor.
+Joint product costing constitutes the cost that arises from the common processing or manufacturing of products produced from a common raw material.
+The joint product cost results from the creation of two or more different products from a single cost factor.

-Characteristics and examples
+Characteristics and Examples

-The chief characteristic of the joint product costing is the fact that the cost of these several different products is incurred in an indivisible sum for all products, rather than in individual amount for each product.
+The chief characteristic of the joint product costing is that the cost of these different products results in an indivisible sum for all products, rather than in individual amounts for each product.